After Dental Implant Placement Orange CA

 The healing period for the first phase of implants lasts approximately 2-6 months, depending on the location of the implant (upper jaw/lower jaw).
 You may notice some muscle stiffness, facial bruising, or, infrequently, a persistent numbing sensation (especially if implants are placed in the lower jaw).

 This is normal activity and usually temporary in nature and will disappear within 7-10 days.
 If you experience anything abnormal or have any questions or concerns, please call our office immediately.

 Some oozing or bleeding is normal for the first 24 hours after surgery.
 If there is active bleeding, place a gauze pad over the area and apply firm pressure for about 20 minutes.
 Repeat if necessary.

 Note: If active bleeding continues, please call our office immediately.

 For the first 5-10 days after surgery, you will experience moderate to severe facial swelling around the surgical site, cheeks, chin, eyes, mouth, & up to the eyes.
-For the first 24 hours, apply an ice bag to your face on the side of the surgery for 20 minutes on, then 20 minutes off.
-After the first 24 hours, apply warm compress (a warm damp towel or heating pad).
+For the first 24 hours, apply an ice bag to your face on the side of the surgery for 20 minutes, then 20 minutes off.
+After the first 24 hours, apply a warm compress (a warm damp towel or heating pad).